-We, the undersigned Chairman and Secretary of the Tribal Council of the Standing Rock Sioux Tribe, hereby certify that the Tribal Council is composed of 17 members of whom 12 constituting a quorum, were present at the meeting thereof, duly and regularly called, noticed, convened and held on the 19th day of APRIL, 1995, that the foregoing resolution was duly adopted by the affirmative vote of 11 members, with 0 opposing, and with 1 not voting.
-THE CHAIRMAN'S VOTE IS NOT REQUIRED EXCEPT IN CASE OF A TIE.
+We, the undersigned, Chairman and Secretary of the Standing Rock Sioux Tribal Council, do hereby certify that the Tribal Council is composed of [17] members, of whom 15_constituting a quorum, were present at a meeting thereof, duly and regularly called, noticed, convened and held on the 3rd day of SEPTEMBER, 1998, and that the foregoing resolution was duly adopted by the affirmative vote of 12 members, with 0 opposing, and with 3 not voting.
+THE CHAIRMAN'S VOTE IS NOT REQUIRED, EXCEPT IN CASE OF A TIE.